openstreetmap/stateofthemap-2018/_posts/schedule/0200-01-01-W019-Areas__Routing__and_Diffs__Can_we_have_Something_Better_than_Relations_.md

 ---
 layout: event
-title: "Areas, Routing, and Diffs: Can we have Something Better than Relations?"
+title: "Present and Future of the OSM data model from the Overpass API perspective"
 ref: "W019"
 name: "Roland Olbricht"
 authors: "Roland Olbricht"